 The robust body and large size of a Western Cicada Killer can alarm anyone recognizing it as a wasp, but its focus is on the mid-air raids that will feed its young.

 Western Cicada Killers are native to the western U.S. states and Mexico.
+They are orange and yellow, a color combination not usually associated with wasps.
 Though adult females kill cicadas for their offspring, male and female adults drink nectar.

 Scientific Name: Sphecius grandis

 Size (Adult; Length): 30mm to 50mm (1.17in to 1.95in)

 Note: An insect's reach is not limited by lines drawn on a map and therefore species may appear in areas, regions and/or states beyond those listed above as they are driven by environmental factors (such as climate change), available food supplies and mating patterns.
 Grayed-out selections indicate that the subject in question has not been reported in that particular territory.
 U.S. states and Canadian provinces / territories are clickable to their respective bug listings.